1947 BSAA Avro Lancastrian Star Dust accident: Discovery of wreckage and reconstruction of the crash

-In 1998, two Argentine mountaineers climbing Mount Tupungato—about 60 mi west-southwest of Mendoza, and about 50 mi east of Santiago—found the wreckage of a Rolls-Royce Merlin aircraft engine, along with twisted pieces of metal and shreds of clothing, in the Tupungato Glacier at an elevation of 15000 ft.
+In 1998, two Argentine mountaineers climbing Mount Tupungato—about 60 miles west-southwest of Mendoza, and about 50 mi east of Santiago—found the wreckage of a Rolls-Royce Merlin aircraft engine, along with twisted pieces of metal and shreds of clothing, in the Tupungato Glacier at an elevation of 15000 ft.

 In 2000, an Argentine Army expedition found additional wreckage—including a propeller and wheels (one of which had an intact and inflated tyre)—and noted that the wreckage was well localised, a fact which pointed to a head-on impact with the ground, and which also ruled out a mid-air explosion.
 Human remains were also recovered, including three torsos, a foot in an ankle boot and a manicured hand.
 By 2002, the bodies of five of the eight British victims had been identified through DNA testing.

 A recovered propeller showed that the engine had been running at near-cruising speed at the time of the impact.
 Additionally, the condition of the wheels proved that the undercarriage was still retracted, suggesting controlled flight into terrain rather than an attempted emergency landing.
 During the final portion of Star Dusts flight, heavy clouds would have blocked visibility of the ground.
 It has therefore been suggested that, in the absence of visual sightings of the ground due to the clouds, a navigational error could have been made as the aircraft flew through the jet stream—a phenomenon not well understood in 1947, in which high-altitude winds can blow at high speed in directions different from those of winds observed at ground level.
 If the airliner, which had to cross the Andes mountain range at 24000 ft, had entered the jet-stream zone—which in this area normally blows from the west and south-west, resulting in the aircraft encountering a headwind—this would have significantly decreased the aircraft's ground speed.